VascoSch92/sequentium/README.md

 ---
 ## TODO

-- pyproject.toml
 - profiler
 - automated tests with GitHub actions
 - add test for command line interface
 - Nexus sequence, where do we use it? can we extract more sequence from that?
-- Docstring for command line
-- add command for --list integer/generalised which print just the given table

 ## Sequence to add